Food Co-ops in Focus

 After Kevin speaks to the meat buyer at Bellingham Community Food Co-op in the Pacific Northwest, he can’t wait to meet the passionate farmers raising heritage breeds of pork and sheep for the co-op.
 There’s plenty of passion to go around, and Kevin finds no shortage of it when he visits two California co-ops that show him to what lengths co-op members will go to support their local farms.

 In Albuquerque, Kevin spends time with chef Jonathan Perno to find out how Los Poblanos Restaurant and Inn partners with La Montañita Food Co-op to deliver great food to patrons.
 Then he treks out to nearby Los Alamos to visit the brand new Los Alamos Co-op to tell the inspirational story about residents’ efforts to build it.

 About the journey, Kevin said, “Everybody has to eat, but you get to choose where you go to get your food.
 People shop at the co-op because they want to be a part of this community.”
-In connection with the videos, food co-ops around the country will host a variety of events to commemorate the 2012 International Year of Cooperatives.
-These videos will be viewable throughout the year at www.strongertogether.coop/iyc.
+Find the videos here.